KevTango/Cawthron-Accelerometer-Chain/README.md

 4. Comment out the RTC code section as before to stop it from re-initialising the time each time

 5. Rerun the code

+* The Blue LED will light up to signify the receiver has transmitted to the datalogger

 ## PCB